-disenfranchising the "ignorant and vagrant," whites and African Americans alike, would not violate the Fourteenth and Fifteenth Amendments.55 These critiques of universal suffrage carried weight.
-Parkman was a leading opponent of the campaign for female suffrage, and Scruggs sought to justify the restrictions on African American's political rights that marked the end of Reconstruction.56
+alike, would not violate the Fourteenth and Fifteenth Amendments.66 These critiques of universal suffrage carried weight.
+Parkman was a leading opponent of the campaign for female suffrage, and Scruggs sought to justify the restrictions on African American's political rights that marked the end of Reconstruction.67

-Chilton's plea for New York to make voting mandatory, which appeared in the Review a few years after Scruggs' article, worked from a similar starting point.
-But it arrived at a different conclusion.
-Rather than disenfranchising ignorant and vagrant voters, Chilton would instead require the right-thinking, responsible classes to perform their civic duty, and thereby deprive the recently-enfranchised masses of any chance of winning.
-This strategy echoed that of leading suffragists such as Elizabeth Cady Stanton, who notoriously urged people to "think of Patrick and Sambo and Hans and Yung Tung who do not know the difference between a Monarchy and a Republic, who never read the Declaration of Independence or Webster's spelling book, making laws for Lydia Marie Child, Lucretia Mott or Fanny Kimble."57
+Chilton and his allies did not disagree with the premise of these articles.
+Chilton's plea for New York to make voting mandatory, which appeared in the Review a few years after Scruggs' article, worked from a similar starting point.68 But it arrived at a different conclusion.
+Rather than disenfranchising ignorant and vagrant voters, Chilton would instead require the right-thinking, responsible classes to perform their civic duty, and thereby deprive the recently-enfranchised masses of any chance of winning.69 This strategy echoed that of leading suffragists such as Elizabeth Cady Stanton, who notoriously urged people to "think of Patrick and Sambo and Hans and Yung Tung who do not know the difference between a Monarchy and a Republic, who never read the Declaration of Independence or Webster's spelling book, making laws for Lydia Marie Child, Lucretia Mott or Fanny Kimble."70

 The push for compulsory voting aligned with other electoral reform projects.
-The Gilded Age was a time both of machine politics in America's cities, and allegations of widespread electoral fraud.58 Advocates of compulsory voting also favored reforms ranging from revised nomination procedures to adoption of the "Australian Ballot," which would keep voters' decisions secret (and, as a result, require voters to be able to read a ballot without assistance).59 Many of these other reforms were implemented around
+The Gilded Age was a time both of machine politics in America's cities, and allegations of widespread electoral fraud.71 Advocates of compulsory voting also favored reforms ranging from revised nomination procedures to adoption of the "Australian Ballot," which would keep voters' decisions secret (and, as a result, require

-56 See Keyssar, supra n. at 122-24.
+^{67.} See Keyssar, supra note 7, at 122-24.
 Historians of the Dunning School would later elaborate on the racist arguments made in the wake of Reconstruction, asserting that the expansion of the franchise to African Americans was a mistake that had produced widespread corruption.
-Eric Foner, Forward in The Dunning School: Historians, Race, and the Meaning of Reconstruction ix-xii (John David Smith and J. Vincent Lowery, eds.
+Eric Foner, Foreword in The Dunning School: Historians, Race, and the Meaning of Reconstruction ix-xii (John David Smith & J. Vincent Lowery, eds.
 2013).